soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E4_FAIR-WissKI_en.md

 In the following unit, this **modeling process is explored in practice using a concrete example**.
 The starting point is an **example object from the computer games domain**, which is modeled semantically step by step.
 The unit brings together the steps introduced so far in the module: from **conceptual knowledge modeling** and the development of a **model sketch**, through the **formalized representation** of the relevant concepts, properties, and relationships using **CIDOC CRM**, to the resulting **domain model** based on CIDOC CRM.

 The practical unit thus demonstrates how, starting from a concrete collection object, a formal semantic model can be developed and subsequently transferred into a structured modeling approach.

+> Next: We have seen how WissKI connects semantic modeling with technical research data management.
+In the following practical unit, we return to our example object and develop its semantic domain model step by step using the concepts introduced in this module.

 ---